WHO’S KILLING YOUR CHURCH?

 Dominants are usually the ones that start churches, businesses, and other organizations, so they are over-represented as leaders in churches.
-When in-control, Dominants are courageous, quick to respond, goal oriented, results oriented, deliberate, self-confident, direct, self-reliant, straightforward, competitive, protectors of the flock, etc. The church needs you to lead the way!
+When in-control of them self, Dominants are courageous, quick to respond, goal oriented, results oriented, deliberate, self-confident, direct, self-reliant, straightforward, competitive, protectors of the flock, etc. The church needs you to lead the way!

 How do you find out how strong your dominance is, if it’s in-control, and how to lead your team correctly?
 How do you deal with it if you are domineering and don’t realize it?
 Or worse, you know it but you’re not willing to change?
 You keep insisting “that’s just the way I am?”
 How do you protect your elders, staff, and congregation from this significant blind spot?

-Specific chapters for pastors, staff, elders, and the congregation for helping a Dominant pastor identity this problem and use biblical methodologies, correct leadership procedures, and a greater understanding of personality to conquer it!
+Specific chapters for pastors, staff, elders, and the congregation for helping a Dominant leader identity this problem and use biblical methodologies, correct leadership procedures, and a greater understanding of personality to conquer it!

 About the Author